fineanmol/plant-tree/README.md

-🪴 Updated on Mon, 24 Nov 2025 13:36:41 GMT
+🪴 Updated on Mon, 24 Nov 2025 18:04:01 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "The best error message is the one that never shows up."